2024

 Offer Your Employees a Competitive Salary

-This is one of the oldest strategies in the book but still effective these days.
+This is one of the oldest strategies in the book, but it is still influential today.
 According to a study published by SHRM, 44% of employees quit their jobs to look for better salaries.
-This means that if you are not offering competitive salaries, you are falling behind.
+This means that you are falling behind if you are not offering competitive wages.

-To that end, you need to do some research and find out what the average salaries in your industry are.
-This way, you can offer competitive salaries so your employees are satisfied.
+To that end, you need to research and determine the average salaries in your industry.
+This way, you can offer competitive wages and ensure the satisfaction of your employees.

 If possible, offer a higher salary than the competition.
-This with the purpose of making sure your employees don’t feel like trying luck with another company.
-Remember, almost 50% of employees who quit to get better salaries.
+This will ensure your employees don’t feel like trying their luck with another company.
+Remember, almost 50% of employees quit to get better salaries.

-Therefore, by offering the best salary in the industry, you are already retaining an important percentage of employees who otherwise would go knock on another door as soon as they get the chance.
+Therefore, by offering the best salary in the industry, you are already retaining an essential percentage of employees who otherwise would knock on another door as soon as they can.

-If you’re interested in other ways to reduce employee turnover, then check out our HR Certification Courses.
+If you’re interested in other ways to reduce employee turnover, check out our HR Certification Courses.

 Human Resources Certifications